lucasaec/cs680Calabrese/PA8/README.md

 spacebar -pushes cube up with a force (towards the sky)

 # Extra Credit
-We added used triangle meshes for collision shapes for the table and the bowl.
+We added triangle meshes for collision shapes for the table and the bowl.
 You can test the triangle meshes with the bowl.
 The program will prompt you for a file to load in the terminal.
-You can use table4.obj or bowl.obj.
+You can use table4.obj or bowl.obj, table.obj works too, but it's small.
 Please note that there is a hole at the bottom of the bowl, so you may need to add an upwards force to push the cube out.

+# Note
+The objects are small, so they might be hidden behind walls.
+You can use the cube to push the sphere.

 ### Group Members
 Andrew Flangas